 The greatest integer function is continuous at any integer n from the right only because

-hence, and fx) is not continuous at n from the left.
+and f( x) is not continuous at n from the left.
 Note that the greatest integer function is continuous from the right and from the left at any noninteger value of x.

 hence, f is continous at x = −4.